grmpfhmbl/swatmodel-trusty64/README.md

 ---

-Current SWAT model version here is rev622, latest on http://swat.tamu.edu/
+This is based on SWAT model version rev637.
+Get latest at http://swat.tamu.edu/